zbf1991/A2GNN/README.md

 # A2GNN
 I am trying to arrange my code now.
+I have to prepare some reports for my University, I sorry I will need more time to release the code.

-Code will be released before 20th Aug.
+Code will be released before the end of new month.